Pomroka/TWT_Challenges_Tester/Readme.md

 `None` in `"Input"`: Your solution print more times then there is cases.

-If you see `None` in `"Input"` or `"Your output"` don't check other cases until you fix problem with printing, cos "Input" and "Your output" are misaligned after first missing/extra print
+If you see `None` in `"Input"` or `"Your output"` don't check failed cases until you fix problem with printing, cos "Input" and "Your output" are misaligned after first missing/extra print

 `StopIteration`: Your solution try to get more input then there is test cases